7 Compliance Jobs to Consider for 2026

 While the previous roles are more present in digital businesses and can even be done remotely, the regulatory affairs specialist is responsible for the approval process for new products, ensuring they meet all legal and safety requirements.

 They must know how to prepare and review documentation about current and new products and to stay updated on regulatory changes.
-Some regulatory changes imply that a certain aspect of a product must be altered, making collaboration with R&D, legal, and marketing teams necessary for the regulatory affairs specialist.
+Some regulatory changes require altering a certain aspect of a product, making collaboration with R&D, legal, and marketing teams necessary for the regulatory affairs specialist.

 Depending on the industry in which you find this job, you’ll have to understand FDA, European Medicines Agency (EMA) guidelines, ISO standards, or Medical Device Regulation (MDR) documents.